hot-llama/protoapp/README.md

 - Run `npm link typescript` why?
 So you don't have to download a local copy.
 - Install yarn [yarn](https://yarnpkg.com/) why yarn?
 Because it's soft and yarny.
 - Run `yarn` command.
+- Run `npm start`
+- Congratulate yourself, self-fives, tell the computer how great you are.